murakuma/enmove/packages/run-electron/README.md

-# @enmove/run-electron
+# `@enmove/run-electron`

+> A utility function to create a simple BrowserWindow in electron.

 A simple helper to run an electron **main** process.

 ## Usage

-Firstly create a `.js` file for an electron *main* process, for example, `index.js` or `start-electron.js`.
+Firstly, create a `.js` file for an electron *main* process, for example, `index.js` or `start-electron.js`.
 This file will be invoked as you runs electron CLI like following:

 ```sh
 # dot (.) for `index.js`